 You’ll also discard much of the leek because you only use the white and pale green portion of the stalk.
 The dark green part is tough, woody and often bitter and is better suited to your compost bin.

-How to Select Leeks
+How to Select the Best Leeks

 When purchasing leeks, look for leeks that have a white stem and are crisp.
 Leeks that have withered tops, yellowing, or discolored leaves are less fresh and not ideal for using.
 Pass on any leeks that have mushy areas or look overly mangled.